tldr-pages/tldr/pages/common/rtl_sdr.md

 # rtl_sdr

-> I/Q recorder for RTL-SDR receivers.
+> Raw data recorder for RTL-SDR receivers.
+> Data is encoded using I/Q sampling (aka quadrature sampling).
 > More information: <https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr>.

 - Save RAW data from a frequency (specified in Hz) to a file: